 Inside The Repulse Bay, there are two beautiful restaurants with an amazing atmosphere.

-“The Verandah” servers continental cuisine, fine wines and discreet service in a beautiful colonial setting for a true Peninsula-style dining experience.
+“The Verandah” serves continental cuisine, fine wines and discreet service in a beautiful colonial setting for a true Peninsula-style dining experience.
 They are best known for their traditional English afternoon tea and Sunday brunch.

 And “Spices” is an Asian-inspired restaurant with an Eastern décor inside a spacious lawn.